 Facilities are supporting patient comfort with spaces that make them feel more at home.
-Artwork, improved color palettes and a use of natural light are ways hospitals are beginning to transition the rooms.
+Artwork, improved color palettes, and the use of natural light are ways hospitals are beginning to transition the rooms.

-Studies have proven that the exterior and interior of a hospital can have a dramatic effect on the healing process.
-Gene Klow, a celebrated architect with more than 35 years of experience in the design and construction of healthcare facilities, acknowledges “The aesthetics set the mood for the way people experience the building”, he said.
-“If an aesthetic … makes the people feel good; the patients, the staff and the visitors; [it improves] the healing and work process.”
+Studies have proven that a hospital's exterior and interior can dramatically affect the healing process.
+Gene Klow, a celebrated architect with more than 35 years of experience in the design and construction of healthcare facilities, acknowledges, “The aesthetics set the mood for the way people experience the building.”
+Klow states, “If an aesthetic … makes the people feel good; the patients, the staff and the visitors; [it improves] the healing and work process.”

 2. Customized Patient Rooms

 To further reduce a patient's anxiety level, healthcare facilities are using pre-arrival patient surveys.
-The surveys are used to determine a patient's favorite item such as a favorite food that is allowed or reading material.
+The surveys help determine a patient's favorite item, such as a favorite food that is allowed or reading material.